Bayesian semiparametric long memory models for discretized event data: Introduction

+The rest of the article is organized as follows.
 In Section \ref{sec:primary_analysis} we introduce the motivating Amazon bird vocalization data, including exploratory analyses revealing possible long range dependence.
 Section \ref{sec:FRAP} is dedicated to the development and analysis of the FRAP model.
 Section \ref{sec:frac_prob_simulation} contains simulation experiments evaluating the proposed approach, and Section \ref{sec:amazon_frap} analyzes the Amazon data.
 In the Supplementary Materials, we extend the FRAP model to allow multiple types of events through a grade-of-membership model and provide details on prior specification and posterior computation.